UWSysLab/diamond/scripts/experiments/README.md

 * The Diamond platform and application code will be compiled on this machine and copied from this machine to the other machines.
-* Diamond servers will be started and stopped from this machine.
+* The script to start and stop Diamond servers will run on this machine.
 * An instance of Redis (called the data Redis instance) will run on this machine, and clients will store their data in this Redis instance when they finish executing.